RRZE-PP/cmeditor/README.md

     * _useSession_: Boolean, whether to save editor state in the user's browser; _default_: true (not yet supported) _default_: true
   * _theme_:   the initial theme to use

 If you need additional input fields, you can provide them in the body of the tag.
-They will be serialized using their name as key and sent along with the document's content.
+All elements with the class `cmeditor-field` there will be serialized using their name as key and sent along with the document's content.

 So for example:
 ```gsp